 Sutton-on-Sea is a small, peaceful seaside resort which has remained unspoilt and retained its old-fashioned character.With a Blue Flag sandy beach, a whipped ice cream kiosk and two fish and chip shops, Sutton-on-Sea has everything you need for a traditional holiday at the seaside.
 A range of child-friendly facilities include a paddling pool, two children's play areas, a playing field and tennis and basketball courts.
 The Pleasure Gardens are a lovely addition to the seafront and provide an ideal setting to enjoy relaxing by the sea or participating in a game of bowls.
 For golf enthusiasts, neighbouring Sandilands has a links golf course.
 There are designated cycle routes to explore the coastline – a coast and country trail from Sutton-on-Sea to Huttoft and a promenade route to Mablethorpe.

-Sutton-on-Sea has a range of cafés, restaurants and pubs to eat in or take away, and is well equipped for essentials such as chemists, a Spar shop (open 7.00am – 11.00pm daily), butchers, bakery, newsagents and post office.
+Sutton-on-Sea has a range of cafés, restaurants and pubs to eat in or take away, and is well equipped for essentials such as chemists, a Spar shop (open 7.00am – 11.00pm daily), a Co-op (open 7.00am - 10.00pm daily), butchers, bakery, newsagents and post office.

 LincolnshireSutton-on-Sea is perfectly positioned as a base from which to explore Lincolnshire further, with varied days out, all within a reasonable car journey.

 Lincolnshire offers a highly varied holiday experience due to its blend of coastal, rural and urban areas.